…denial is not just some symptom of alcoholism but rather a very real and very human reluctance to admitting being in the wrong.

 A common question people ask, and indeed see you may have come here asking the same question, is am I an alcoholic?
 Perhaps a more sensible question is do I have a problem with my drinking?
 You can answer that one quite easily by yourself, you don’t need any questionnaires, diagnostic instruments or a doctor.
 If alcohol is causing you problems in your life, your health, your relationships, your finances, legally or in any other way then yes you do have a problem with your drink and yes you should change your drinking behavior.

 The other myth surrounding alcoholism is that you need to attend AA, a doctor or a rehab.
 If you want to do any or all of these things, that’s okay.
 However that is not compulsory and in most cases is not required.
 The latest research clearly shows that the majority of people who recover from alcohol problems do so without going to treatment or AA.
 Most of us have the ability and the resources to change our lives if we so desire.
 That includes being able to change addictive behavior, drugs, alcohol, smoking or any other unhealthy behaviors.
 If we want to change we can!!!

-If you want to change if you want to explore you and of resources, if you want a new life than this site can help.
+If you want to change if you want to explore you and your resources, if you want a new life then this site can certainly help you to do that.
 This site contains the tools that you need to change.
 This site contains directions for you to tap into you and our resources, to tap into the strength within you.
 This site is a gateway to a new life.
 Take the assessments and register for this site.
 You have nothing to lose but your problems.